Works in Progress Webinar: Using metrics to gain insights into born-digital archival workflows

 Since 2014, the University of Minnesota Libraries' Archives and Special Collections has tracked time spent ingesting and processing born-digital archival materials.
 After refining data collection in 2020, Archives and Special Collections staff compiled over four years of workflow data, revealing new insights into task duration, storage metrics, and resource allocation.

-In this webinar, Lara Friedman-Shedlov and Carol Kussmann will share observations they were (and were not) able to make based on this data, and the ways they’ve been able to use it to improve the digital processing workflow and advocate for additional resources.
-They will also discuss the challenges of gathering and analyzing this type of data.
+In this webinar, Lara Friedman-Shedlov and Carol Kussmann share observations they were (and were not) able to make based on this data, and the ways they’ve been able to use it to improve the digital processing workflow and advocate for additional resources.
+They also discuss the challenges of gathering and analyzing this type of data.

-Join this webinar to learn how data about born-digital archival workflows can provide insights that may support decision-making and resource allocation.
+View this webinar to learn how data about born-digital archival workflows can provide insights that may support decision-making and resource allocation.

 Date